-Researchers from the National Jewish Health Center in Denver reported their findings in the March issue of The Journal of Immunology.
+Researchers from the National Jewish Health Center in Denver reported their findings in The Journal of Immunology.
 These new findings are another promising validation of the amazing properties of vitamin D.

 Assistant professor of pediatrics Elena Goleva and her associates cultured human white blood cells with varying amounts of vitamin D or no vitamin D before exposing them to lipopolysaccharide, a pro-inflammatory compound.